MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-Z-Toxic-Hazardous-Substances/section-1926.1101.md

 All surfaces within the enclosure should be cleaned before the exhaust ventilation system is deactivated and the enclosure is disassembled.
 An approved encapsulant may be sprayed onto areas after the visible dust has been removed.

-Appendix G to § 1926.1101 [Reserved]Appendix H to § 1926.1101 - Substance Technical Information for Asbestos.
+Appendix G to § 1926.1101 [Reserved]Appendix H to § 1926.1101—Substance Technical Information for Asbestos.
 Non-MandatoryI.
 Substance Identification

 A. Substance: “Asbestos” is the name of a class of magnesium-silicate minerals that occur in fibrous form.
 Minerals that are included in this group are chrysotile, crocidolite, amosite, anthophyllite asbestos, tremolite asbestos, and actinolite asbestos.